 Included as a provision of the health care reform law, the Affordable Care Act (P.L.
 111-148), the “Nutrition Labeling of Standard Menu Items at Chain Restaurants” requirement was intended to provide a uniform standard for chain restaurants with 20 or more locations to comply with various state and local menu labeling laws.

 On December 1, 2014 the Food and Drug Administration (FDA) published its final rule implementing “Nutrition Labeling of Standard Menu Items at Chain Restaurants.”
 The rule effectively regulates supermarkets as well as supercenters, general merchandise, convenience stores and other non-restaurant establishments under the menu labeling regulations and provides additional guidance on the scope of foods covered, what is considered a “standard menu item” and how calorie information may be displayed for foods that are covered under the rule.
-In July 2015, FDA extended the compliance date an additional year until December 1, 2016.
-In September 2015, FDA released “Draft Guidance for Industry,” which addresses a portion of the specific scenarios raised by industry.
-While we appreciate FDA’s attempts to clarify some of the issues that we have raised with the final rule, the agency’s draft guidance still leaves many unanswered questions.
+In July 2015, FDA extended the compliance date an additional year until December 1, 2016, and Congress passed a provision that further extended enforcement until one year after FDA published final guidance.
+The agency published the availability of this final guidance in May 2016; covered establishments must comply with the federal requirements by May 5, 2017.

 Simply put, grocery stores are not similar to chain restaurants.
 Grocers already offer nutrition information under the Nutrition Labeling and Education Act, and voluntarily provide nutritional guidance with shelf tags and font and back of food packages.
 Stores also comply with many food safety and labeling laws not applied to restaurants.